Spaz10/PencilDurabilityKata/README.md

 * For ease of use, a standard eraser and pencil durability was chosen.
 A durability of 5 for the eraser and 20 for the pencil was chosen.
 * A standard length of 5 was chosen for the pencil.
 These were declared as constants and are easily configurable for new and changing AC.
-* A string of "   " was chosen to represent viable whitespace for editing, because you would need at least one space to write a character with a space around each side of it.
+* A string of3 whitepaces or  "   " was chosen to represent viable whitespace for editing, because you would need at least one space to write a character with a space around each side of it.
 Otherwise editing would not make much sense.
 In the future, the ability to chose editing spot should be implemented.
+* There was no given amount that symbols would degrade the point by.
+The number 2 was chosen, but it is configurable separate from the Upper case degradation amount for future changes.

 ##Hopeful future additions
 In the interest of time these were skipped, but I want them in the future.
 I hope to have time to update this project in the future, and I'll start with these features.
 * It would be cool to have a REPL or other UI to see this application put to use in a fun way.
 This would also justify Integration and End to End tests.
+* It would also be interesting if the above mentioned REPL was a pencil simulator with some story fluff allowing a user to simulate a real life pencil.
 * Spock Unit Testing in Groovy.
 I would have liked to make use of parameterized testing using spock and groovy.
 Junit by itself does not lend to easy readability when it comes to parameterized tests.
 * I would like to add Mockito so I can easily mock objects for cleaner unit tests.
 I ran into some issues adding Mockito to a java 11 project, and in the interest of time I omitted mocking from this kata.
+* It would be interested to add a human modifier to the pencil based on a person's heavy-handedness.
+Say a person uses their pencil harsher than an average person, their point may degrade faster than usual.
+* The ability to edit a paper in places other than the first "viable" whitespace would be nice.
+Indicating where you want to edit either by index or by key word.
+Having it auto erase what you don't want would be nice also.